fabric8io/fabric8/docs/getStarted.md

 ### Create a fabric

-By default fabric starts up with a default admin user with username `admin` and password `admin`.
+By default, fabric starts up with a default admin user with username `admin` and password `admin`.
 This can be changed by editing the `etc/users.properties` file before starting fabric for the first time.

 Now to create a fabric using the karaf distribution type: